simonharris/django-wikiwikiweb/docs/source/installation.rst

     $ python manage.py migrate wikiwikiweb

-You should be good to go.
-Upon starting the Django server, you should now have an empty wiki under ``/wiki/``, or wherever you chose for it to live.
+You should now be good to go.
+Upon starting the Django server, you should now have an empty Wiki under ``/wiki/``, or wherever you chose for it to live.
 A WikiWikiWeb section should now be available under the Django admin site.

-Therefore, there will soon be a link to a Quickstart guide for Wiki admins here.
+Visit the :ref:`label-admin-quickstart` guide for Wiki admins to get started.

-Optional settings
+Optional Settings
 ^^^^^^^^^^^^^^^^^

 There are a small number of optional settings to consider.

 These are to follow...